michuW93/microsoft_azure_fundamentals/dp-900/microsoft_azure_data_fundamentals.md

 microsoft_azure_fundamentals-DP-900-

 # microsoft_azure_fundamentals-DP-900-
-Tutorial based on Henry Been, Emilio Melo, Niraj Joshi tutorial
+Tutorial based on Henry Been, Emilio Melo, Niraj Joshi, Ifedayo Bamikole tutorial

 # Types of data
 * **Structured**: Follows a predefined schema, often in a tabular form.
 Appears in CRM, ERP, administrative systems.
 Data is organized in tables, tables contains records.
 Records conforms to a schema.
 Tables have primary key and can have foreign keys.
 We use relational databases for structured data and we communicate with it with Structured Query Language (SQL) which is declarative.